Populations at Risk

 President Duterte has compared his "war on drugs" with the Holocaust and declared his willingness to "slaughter" millions of suspected drug abusers.
-Other high-ranking government officials have echoed these sentiments, including the Justice Secretary, who stated that the killings could not be deemed crimes against humanity as drug offenders were not "part of humanity."
+Other high-ranking government officials have echoed these sentiments, including the former Justice Secretary, who stated that the killings could not be deemed crimes against humanity as drug offenders were not "part of humanity."
 President Duterte has silenced those opposed to the killings, including by imprisoning a parliamentary opponent and threatening to abolish the constitutionally-mandated Commission on Human Rights.

 During May 2017 Maute, an armed group affiliated with the so-called Islamic State of Iraq and the Levant, seized parts of Marawi city causing President Duterte to declare martial law on the southern island of Mindanao.
 Subsequent fighting between the army and Maute displaced over 360,000 people.
 On 23 October the Philippines military formally declared that the city had been retaken.
 Nevertheless, martial law was extended until December 2018.

 While the government of the Philippines has sovereign authority to maintain law and order within its borders, including by punishing those who deal in illegal drugs and commit acts of terrorism, it is obligated to do so with respect to International Human Rights Law.
 By openly calling for armed vigilantes to join his "war on drugs," President Duterte has actively promoted an atmosphere of impunity for murder.
-Filipinos are at growing risk of extrajudicial killings that may amount to crimes against humanity.
+Filipinos are at risk of extrajudicial killings that may amount to crimes against humanity.

 The government of the Philippines is failing to uphold its Responsibility to Protect all Filipinos from crimes against humanity, including those accused of drug offenses.

 On 8 March 2017 the UN High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, called for an independent investigation into extrajudicial killings in the Philippines.
 During May 2017 the Human Rights Council (HRC) conducted its Universal Periodic Review of the Philippines, issuing 257 recommendations including halting and investigating extrajudicial killings.
-The Philippines government has rejected 154 of the recommendations.
+The Philippines government rejected 154 of the recommendations.

 National authorities in the Philippines must restore the rule of law and immediately halt widespread extrajudicial killings.